43 Father's Day Trivia Questions [With Answers]

 Answer: Zeppole di San Giuseppe.
 A cream-filled choux pastry topped with black amarena cherry.

-This catches even Italy regulars.
-Zeppole is the Father’s Day pastry, served on March 19 in Italian bakeries from Naples to Milan.
-The version made in northern Italy is filled with pastry cream.
-The Sicilian version is filled with sweetened ricotta.
+Even Italy regulars stumble on this one.
+Zeppole is the Father’s Day pastry, sold every March 19 in Italian bakeries from Naples to Milan.
+Northern Italy fills it with pastry cream.
+Sicily fills it with sweetened ricotta.
 Both crown the dough with a single dark cherry.

 20. On what date does Thailand mark Father’s Day?
 (Hard)